zhaohuabing/kube-prow-bot/README.md

 | remove-milestone |            `/remove-milestone name`             |  Maintainer  |
 |     priority     |                `/priority name`                 |  Maintainer  |
 | remove-priority  |             `/remove-priority name`             |  Maintainer  |

+## Automation

+Pull Request will be merged automatically when it has been `/approve` and `/lgtm`.

+But it will be stopped when it has `/hold`, use `/hold cancel` to process to merge it.

 ## Contact